veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/card-header.md

 A card header can be used where a block should be displayed with a image, a title,a subtitle.
 Multiple card header can be placed inside a card to display a page which contains items as title,a subtitle and a image.

 ### How to use
 Drag and drop a card header, and fill the title,subtitle as some text and in imgSrc attribute give the path of the image which will be loaded.
 So if the image wallpaper.jpg is in assets folder the path can be assets:\android\wallpaper.jpg.

 ### Example
-**Display a card header with title Agra,subtitle as Taj Mahal and a taj image-**
+**Display a card header with title Agra,subtitle as Taj Mahal and a taj image**

 - Drag and drop a card header.

 - Provide the title= Agra, subtitle=Taj Mahal  and for imgSrc give the path of the image as assets:\android\taj.jpg.
 If the image is in android folder under assets.

 - Save and Run.

 - A card with a title Agra, a subtitle Taj Mahal and a image will be displayed on the screen.

 - Like this multiple card header can be put inside a card.

  ## Associated Attributes
-- **Style**-accepts string value and it is applied as inline css to element and it is affected based on property given.
+- **Style** -accepts string value and it is applied as inline css to element and it is affected based on property given.
 An inline CSS is used to apply a unique style to a single HTML element.
 An inline CSS uses the style attribute of an HTML element.
 (eg. color:blue).

 - **Class-** it specifies one or more class names for an element.
 The class attribute is mostly used to point to a class in a style sheet.The class name can be used by CSS to perform certain tasks for elements with the specified class name.
 It accepts string value. (eg. class=toolbar)